Faculty Course Rosters

 Completing the Roster

 When completing rosters, it is important to show the link between the course the instructor is teaching and their education or experience.
 What education/experience do they possess that qualifies them to teach a particular course?
-The Faculty Roster Template Instructions published by SACS provides helpful guidance in the type of information to include on the roster.
-You can also review the Faculty Roster Template Tutorial.
+The Faculty Course Roster Instructions published by SACS provides helpful guidance in the type of information to include on the roster.
+You can also review the Faculty Course Roster Template Tutorial(Doc).

 Note: Independent Studies courses should be listed on a separate form apart from regular courses.
 The same information is required as a regular course.

-- The School/Division completes the Faculty Course Roster.
+- The Office of the Dean completes the Faculty Course Roster.
 Be sure to use the most recent template posted on the website.